 These subtle details are incredibly POWERFUL and create CONVERSIONS over time.

-CREATING A CUSTOMER AVATAR
+STEP 4: CREATING YOUR CUSTOMER AVATAR

 A customer avatar is a PERSON in mind (either made up or real) so that you can flesh out these super-specific details easier by actually visualizing a human being instead of a list of facts.

 Using all of the information discussed above, give this person real needs and desires that will lead them to your business.

 - How did they find you and your products?

 - Why are they interested in your line?

 - Why are they interested in your business right now specifically?